 In 2008, he founded The Woodhaven Trust to support initiatives that provide offenders and ex-offenders with pathways into employment and self-employment.
 The Trust has gone on to support causes that champion progressive tax reform and teach leadership skills to young people.
+He is also the founder of Fairer Share, a nationwide campaign initiative calling for the abolition of Council Tax and Stamp Duty and the introduction of a Proportional Property Tax.

 Starting his career in banking at Société Générale and Goldman Sachs, Andrew founded ARC InterCapital in 2000.
 Since then, he has spent more than two decades investing in micro, small and medium-sized businesses and many investments in its portfolio have gone on to become well-recognised brands.
 For example, ARC was the first seed investor in Gamesys, which went on to become one of the most successful businesses in the online gaming space.